Longer articles mean more time spent on a page, which is great SEO content creation practice.

 4. Videos & Their role in SEO Content Creation

-If you’re thinking of adding a video to your blog post, here’s a few things to consider –
+If you’re thinking of adding a video to your blog post, here are a few things to consider –

 - Ensure the thumbnail is appealing & eye-catching.